 There’s no city quite like Innsbruck in Austria with its mountainous walls, and this is the very first thing you will notice upon arrival.
-The proclaimed ‘Capital of the Alps’ is an urban basin filled with 800 years of history, defined by the peaks and alpine forest slopes that hug it.
+The proclaimed ‘Capital of the Alps’ in the west of the country is an urban basin filled with eight centuries of history, defined by the peaks and alpine forest slopes that hug it.

 What to See in Innsbruck Old Town

-The Historical Old Town is tiny but packed full of sights and traditional eateries (once you weave past all the souvenir stores).
+The Historical Old Town is tiny but packed with sights and traditional bistros (once you weave past all the souvenir stores).
 Here you can wander into the past by visiting the Hofburg Imperial Palace, the gothic Hofkirche (Royal Court Church), City Tower and the glimmering Golden Roof with 2,657 fire-gilded copper tiles (which makes it quite the star attraction).

 What to Eat in Innsbruck